MarinEstrada/rap_music_analysis/README.md

 Criticisms around lyrics: “repetitive chants”, “"sound identical"; "same beats and lyrics", “decline of lyricism”, “simplistic styles”

-To use our program to acquqire data using spoitify's API, ensure you have installed spotipy and run the command:
+To use our program to acquqire data using spoitify's API, ensure you have installed spotipy and and updated the client_id & client_secret in the ".env" folder using your own spotify api key.
+Then run the command:

 ```python3 acquire_song_data.py original_songs.csv.gz example_output_file.csv.gz``` to have results saved in example_output_file.csv.gz